HL7/phd/input/intro-notes/StructureDefinition-PhdNumericObservation-notes.md

 This profile is used to map ACOM Numeric Observations.
 The measured value is reported as a floating number with an optional accuracy.
 In GHS the value is encoded as an IEEE 11073 FLOAT that indicates both precision and the number of significant digits.
 The `Observation.valueQuantity.value` element is required to honor the reported precision.
-See [Mder FLOATs and SFLOATs](MderFLOATsandSFLOATs.html) for instructions on handling S/FLOATs and their encoding to the valueQuantity .
+See [FLOATs and SFLOATs](MderFLOATsandSFLOATs.html) for instructions on handling S/FLOATs and their encoding to the valueQuantity .

 ### Mapping the unit code to FHIR
 The MDC unit code as provided by the PHD needs to be mapped to UCUM.
-See [Obtaining the Unit code]({{ output }}ObtainUnitCode.html) for details on how to obtain the unit code.
+See [MDC Nomenclature Codes](Nomenclaturecodes.html) for more details.

 <style>table, th, td {
 border: 1px solid black;